RevenueHunt/product-recommendation-quiz-for-woocommerce/README.txt

 **WHEN IS A PRODUCT RECOMMENDATION QUIZ USEFUL?**

-Shops where their customers are overloaded with choices are a great fit, a few cases where our app can provide value are:
+Shops where their customers are overloaded with choices are a great fit, a few cases where our plugin can provide value are:

 * When people want to make a quick an easy choice (e.g.: gifts)
 * The product is complex or it's difficult to compare alternatives